ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     File format is an option in the "Save file" dialog box in NotePad.
     The [END] section is entirely optional.

 *   IGNORED_OBJECTS section of the config file
     Due to how the config file is parsed by the python library, files and folders whose names start with the # character cannot be added to the FILES or FOLDERS.
     Instead, they are considered comments.
 There is a way to overcome this limitation but the explanation of how is not worth the confusion it would create.
-Bottom line- if you really want to add the file or folder, change its name so it doesn't start with a #.
+Bottom line- if you really want to add the file or folder, change its name so it doesn't start with a # - or use the new ignore file method to exclude files.

-*   A listing of "entires with blank filename or path found" is displayed when a media item in the database has a blank file path or file name.
+*   A listing of "DB entires with blank filename or path found" is displayed when a media item in the database has a blank file path or file name.
 These items should be fixed first.

 *   Background information: File paths pointing to external files in RM 7:   all paths are absolute starting with a drive letter